 Yellow Background Denotes Navigation Alert Postings

-FLORIDA – AICW –WEST PALM BEACH TO MIAMI – JOCKEY CLUB MARINA: Private Aid/Hazard to Navigation
+FLORIDA – AICW – WEST PALM BEACH TO MIAMI – BISCAYNE BAY: Hazard to Navigation

 Located on the eastern shore of Biscayne Bay, Crandon Park Marina at 4000 Crandon Boulevard, Key Biscayne, FL, is a Miami-Dade County facility associated with Crandon Park Beach.
 The location looks very inviting and they do take transients on a space-available, no advance reservations, basis.